cytechmobile/radicle-jetbrains-plugin/README.md

 ### Accepting Contributed Changes (Pulling from Seed Node)

 * Open a Radicle-initialised repo in your Jetbrains IDE.
-* Ensure a seed node has been configured.
 * Use `Git -> Radicle -> Fetch` (or the corresponding toolbar icon) to fetch changes from the seed node.
 * Merge changes as appropriate, using your IDE.